 You cannot make your child love reading.
 If you have a child who doesn’t enjoy reading, you can expose them to best books by reading aloud and taking the voyage of discovery alongside them.

 This list is designed with middle school students in mind (don’t forget to check out our high school list).
-Although it isn’t exhaustive, these are some of my top recommendations and personal favorites from my own middle school homeschooling years:
+Although it isn’t exhaustive, these are some top recommendations and personal favorites.

 1. Julius Caesar by William Shakespeare